I think you’ll agree with me when I say: Optimal goldfish health starts with good nutrition.

 The Importance of Foraging

-Food for Thought: Other Stuff You Could Feed Your Goldfish
+Food for Thought: What To Feed Your Goldfish

 What You Could Use Instead of Aquarium Plants:

 Not everyone wants aquatic plants in the tank to be used as goldfish food (which is why they get goldfish-proof ones instead).
 That’s okay – just about any fibrous veggie will do.

 A leaf of uncooked romaine lettuce, spinach, or kale (though kale is a bit high in protein) can be placed in the tank and will do the job.
 You’ll have to put up with rotting vegetables on the bottom of your tank.
 Not everyone wants to go for that look.
 That’s why lots of goldfish keepers are finding success using veggie clips.
 Don’t forget to replace it when it runs out!